February 14, 2014

 Fees: Approximately $3,400

-Courses in mineralogy, petrology, stratigraphy, structural geology, and field methods.
+Courses in mineralogy/petrology, sedimentology/stratigraphy, structural geology, and field methods.
 If you are lacking one or more of these courses, it may still be possible to attend camp.
-Please contact the Director to discuss your individual situation.
+Please contact the Field Camp Director to discuss your individual situation.
 Credit will be posted in the office of the registrar at the end of the summer term (mid-August).

-About half of the geology field camp will be run out of our field station in Ruth, about 10 miles west of Ely, Nevada.
-There, accommodations are rustic dorm-style, with a lounge, lecture room, kitchen, and showers.
+About 2/3 of the geology field camp will be run out of our field station in Ruth, about 10 miles west of Ely, Nevada.
+Accommodations are rustic dorm-style, with a lounge, lecture room, kitchen, and showers.
 Laundromat facilities and a post office are nearby.
-During the remaining portions of the geology field camp, we will set up a mobile camp in various picturesque locations in Utah and western Nevada, including state and national parks, near our study areas.
-Our campsites are close to colorful small towns and villages.
+During the remaining portions of the geology field camp, we will set up a mobile camp in various picturesque locations in western Nevada, near our study areas.
 Most field camp meals will be planned and prepared by a field camp manager, and students will help with cooking and cleanup.
 All food and camping expenses are covered in the course fees.

 Dept. of Geological Sciences & Engineering, Mail Stop 0172